lalitsom/juslearn/CPU/README.md

-# CPU - First principle learning
+# CPU

 ## Assignments (Use any programming language)
-1. Write a program which make use of ~100% CPU.
+1. Write a program which make use of ~100% CPU (single core).
-2. Write a program which make use of ~50% CPU.
+2. Write a program which make use of ~50% CPU (single core).
-3. Write a program which make all cores go ~100%.
+3. Write a program which make use of ~100% CPU (all cores).
-3. Write a program which make all cores go ~50%.
+3. Write a program which make use of ~50% CPU (all cores).

 First assignment code : [assignment1.cpp](assignment1.cpp)